 The Helen Kegie Centre for Therapies is a brand new, modern and purpose built suite of rooms designed for the integrated use of both course delivery and externally contracted delivery of counselling and psychotherapy.
 It is based on the ground floor of the USW City riverside campus in Newport which offers an ideally located and accessible venue for all purposes.

 It comprises a counselling suite of five one to one counselling rooms as well as a family/play therapy room, two music therapy rooms and two art therapy rooms.
 This allows for a wider range of psychotherapeutic interventions to be delivered in appropriately resourced rooms.
-These include art psychotherapy, music therapy, integrative and cognitive behaviour therapy, systemic family and play therapy.
-We also offer other innovative interventions such as GIM, Singing for Breathing, EMDR and MBCT/MBSR for groups, in these rooms.
+These include art psychotherapy, music therapy, integrative and cognitive behaviour therapy, and play therapy.

 The late Helen Kegie was a former Assistant Director of the Residential and Day care Social Services Department, Monmouthshire.
 Previously occupying posts including an Assistant Children’s Officer and a County Children’s Officer, Helen’s contribution to the field of social work was recognised with an MBE in 1997.
 Helen was a longstanding supporter of the University and was made an Honorary Fellow of the University of Wales, Newport.